Sizing multimodal suspensions with differential dynamic microscopy: DDM for Polydisperse Suspensions

 The averaging of $P^2(k,k_z)$ over $k_z$ weighted by $|\mathrm{OTF}(k, k_z)|^2$ gives a squared effective form factor, $P^2_\mathrm{eff}(k, R)$, so that

 preserving the $R^6$ scaling.
 Substitution into Eq.~\ref{eq:fik} gives

 where $\phi_i$ is the volume fraction of species $i$.
 If all species are small enough such that $k R_i \ll 1$, then $P \to 1$ for all species and $P_\mathrm{eff}(k, R_i) = P_{\rm eff}(k)$ becomes the square of the projection of OTF onto the $k_z = 0$ plane, dropping out of $f(k, \tau)$ so there will be no form-factor minima effects.
-However, for larger particles the form factor $P(kR_i)$ can drop noticeably below unity over the range of $k$ probed by DDM, with a corresponding drop in $P_\mathrm{eff}(k, R)$ and potential form-factor effects, including a departure from $R^6$ scaling.
+However, for larger particles the form factor $P(kR_i)$ can drop noticeably below unity over the range of $k$ probed by DDM, with a corresponding $k$ dependence and overall magnitude drop in $P_\mathrm{eff}(k, R)$.
+Furthermore, our treatment neglects refraction at the particle-liquid interface, which for large particles can significantly modify their contrast in bright-field imaging.
+So, $R^6$ scaling likely fails for large particles.